 Construction Loans.
 Jefferson Federal originates loans to finance the construction of one- to four-family homes and, to a lesser extent, multifamily and commercial real estate properties.
 At December 31, 2013, \$4.5 million of Jefferson Federal's construction loans was for the construction of one- to four-family homes and \$7.3 million was for the construction of commercial or multi-family real estate.
 Construction loans are generally made on a "pre-sold" basis; however, contractors who have sufficient financial strength and a proven track record are considered for loans for model and speculative purposes, with preference given to contractors with whom Jefferson Federal has had successful relationships.
 Jefferson Federal generally limits loans to contractors for speculative construction to a total of \$350,000 per contractor.
 Construction loans generally provide for interest-only payments at fixed-rates of interest and have terms of six to 12 months.
 At the end of the construction period, the loan generally converts into a permanent loan.
-Construction loans for speculative purposes, models and commercial properties may be considered for loan-to-value ratios of up to 85%.
+Construction loans to a borrower who will occupy the home, or to a builder who has pre-sold the home, will be considered for loan-to-value ratios of up to 85%.
 Construction loans for speculative purposes, models and commercial properties may be considered for loan-to-value ratios of up to 80%.
 Loan proceeds are disbursed in increments as construction progresses and as inspections warrant.
 Jefferson Federal generally uses in-house inspectors for construction disbursement purposes; however, it may rely on architect certifications and independent third party inspections for disbursements on larger commercial loans.